 Regardless of which analyses are being carried out, the ability to quickly assess alternatives, understand and plan for dependencies, collaborate to select the best strategic decisions, and then communicate the changes is essential.
 As is the confidence to know that the best decision has been made based on the information available.

 7. Change Request Management

 Historically, change requests have been among the most disruptive parts of strategy execution.
 But in today’s fast paced world, they’re a necessary tool, work can’t simply deliver against the original plan in an environment that is constantly evolving.
-Those change requests must be carefully managed to ensure that the changes being made are the right ones, that they succeed in keeping work aligned with required benefits, that the implications on dependencies are understood, and that they are continuously optimizing returns.
+Those change requests must be carefully managed to ensure that the changes being made are the right ones, that they succeed in keeping work aligned with required benefits, that the implications on dependencies impacting company strategy are understood, and that they are continuously optimizing returns.

 - Understanding the impact of proposed change requests

 - Ensuring that only the right work is approved

 - Implementing changes in the right way and at the right time